 Now we editors of the Lexicon would like share some of what we’re so passionate about in a new way.
 So we’ve creating this podcast as a way for you to hear from us.
 It’s called the Harry Potter Minute, and in it you’ll hear the voices of our editors sharing a few of the many little things which delight us about the Wizarding World.
 We are fans from all over the globe who love to spend our time keeping track of the interesting details and obscure references which make Rowling’s work so rich and wonderful.

-In each podcast, two to three minutes in length, we’ll talk about anything from cool trivia and interesting canon passages to the latest Wizarding World news.
+In each podcast, around four or five minutes in length, we’ll talk about anything from cool trivia and interesting canon passages to the latest Wizarding World news.
 We might share something that’s stuck in our heads as we researched the books or maybe recall some event from the history of Harry Potter fandom.

-The podcasts will come out a couple of times a week, on Wednesdays and Saturdays.
+The podcasts will come out once or twice a week.
 We hope you’ll join us!
 And we’d love to hear from you as well.
 Feel free to use the comment section on the blogpost for each podcast to post your thoughts.

 New historicism is an approach to literature which regards a work of literature as a product of the historical moment in which it was created and as embedded in the ideas and ideologies present in that time.
 For example, a new historicist might be interested in what Elizabethan… Read More🎙️ CC4: Act 1 Scene 5: Doings at the Ministry• Podcast Episode

 This is a short scene, but it’s a huge scene when it comes to important information.
 We get a glimpse of the time-turner that causes all of the timeline disasters in this play.
 We finally get a mention of Hugo!
 We get the official titles of Harry and… Read More🎙️ The Smell of Love• Podcast Episode